paultag/fnord/README.md

 # fnords!

-Let's make this one more complicated.
+Let's make this one more fun.

-Life -- it's hard, m'kay!?